Cohill leads Youngstown State against Oakland after 21-point game | Federal News Network

 Youngstown, Ohio; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Youngstown State hosts the Oakland Golden Grizzlies after Dwayne Cohill scored 21 points in Youngstown State’s 66-64 victory over the UIC Flames.
+BOTTOM LINE: Youngstown State takes on the Oakland Golden Grizzlies after Dwayne Cohill scored 21 points in Youngstown State’s 66-64 victory over the UIC Flames.

 The Penguins have gone 8-5 in home games.
-Youngstown State ranks fourth in the Horizon shooting 34.1% from downtown, led by William Dunn shooting 47.1% from 3-point range.
+Youngstown State is fourth in the Horizon shooting 34.1% from deep, led by William Dunn shooting 47.1% from 3-point range.

-The Golden Grizzlies are 9-3 in Horizon play.
-Oakland leads the Horizon scoring 76.3 points per game while shooting 44.2%.
+The Golden Grizzlies are 9-3 in conference play.
+Oakland is fifth in the Horizon with 14.1 assists per game led by Jalen Moore averaging 7.8.

-The teams meet for the second time in conference play this season.
-The Golden Grizzlies won 87-72 in the last matchup on Jan.
-1. Jamal Cain led the Golden Grizzlies with 23 points, and Michael Akuchie led the Penguins with 21 points.
+The teams square off for the second time this season in Horizon play.
+The Golden Grizzlies won the last meeting 87-72 on Jan.
+1. Jamal Cain scored 23 points to help lead the Golden Grizzlies to the victory.

-TOP PERFORMERS: Cohill is averaging 12.7 points for the Penguins.
-Akuchie is averaging 13.5 points and 7.5 rebounds over the last 10 games for Youngstown State.
+TOP PERFORMERS: Michael Akuchie is scoring 13.5 points per game and averaging 7.5 rebounds for the Penguins.
+Tevin Olison is averaging 2.0 made 3-pointers over the last 10 games for Youngstown State.

-Jalen Moore is averaging 15.2 points, 7.8 assists and two steals for the Golden Grizzlies.
-Trey Townsend is averaging 17.0 points over the last 10 games for Oakland.
+Cain is scoring 19.5 points per game and averaging 10.3 rebounds for the Golden Grizzlies.
+Trey Townsend is averaging 17.0 points and 5.7 rebounds over the last 10 games for Oakland.

 LAST 10 GAMES: Penguins: 5-5, averaging 70.6 points, 31.0 rebounds, 10.6 assists, 5.1 steals and 2.9 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 69.9 points per game.